DevonWieczorek/Local-Wordpress-Docker-Network/README.md

 Run `sh run-docker.sh`.
 Here is what will happen:

-1. First, it will prompt you for the github repo that you'd like to use.
-You can choose to use the default FDJ repo, or clone another one.
-If choosing to clone a different repo, please note this repo should only contain wp-content folders and assets.
+1. First, you will be prompted to set a few environment variables: production domain, local domain, and a site abbreviation.
+Local domains should be `local.<production-site-name>` (ex. `local.finddreamjobs.com` or `local.thesmartwallet.com`).
+Site abbreviations should be **UNIQUE** and be roughly two or three letters (ex. fdj or tsw).
 2. Second, it will prompt you and ask if you'd like to import a database or create an empty one.
-If you choose to import an existing database, please be sure to provide the ABSOLUTE path to the sql file on your machine.
+If you choose to import an existing database, please be sure to provide the **ABSOLUTE** path to the sql file on your machine.
-3. Next, it will go ahead and set up all of the docker containers and images for you.
+3. Next, it will go ahead and set up all of the docker containers and images for you (Wordpress, phpMyAdmin, mySQL).
 4. Lastly, it will prompt you to ask what domain you'd like to use to access your local environment.
 Once entereed, it will update your hosts file to point your localhost to your desired domain.
+Nginx listens to localhost and directs the browser to whichever container you are trying to access, based on the local domain you specified.

-Once the process is complete, you will be able to access your local environment from localhost or whatever domain you entered.
+Once the process is complete, you will be able to access your local environment from whatever domain you entered.

 # How to use
 Once Docker is up and running, you will be able to use/view your local environment at the domain you entered when prompted.

-In order to edit files, edit them directly in the wp-content folder that is inside of wherever you cloned this repo.
+In order to edit files, edit them directly in the wp-content folder of whichever repo you cloned.

-Ex: Repo location - `/Users/joshdarby/Desktop/local_wordpress_docker`
+Ex: Repo location - `/Users/devonwieczorek/Desktop/local_docker_network/<wordpress-instance>`

-Ex: wp-content location - `/Users/joshdarby/Desktop/local_wordpress_docker/wp-content`
+Ex: wp-content location - `/Users/devonwieczorek/Desktop/local_docker_network/<wordpress-instance>/wp-content`

 To manipulate data inside the Database, see the "Access PHPMyAdmin" section in "Tips & Tricks" below.

-If you need to access anything at the server level, see the "SSH into a Docker container" section in "Tips & Tricks" below and use the `local_wordpress_docker_wordpress` container.
+If you need to access anything at the server level, see the "SSH into a Docker container" section in "Tips & Tricks" below and use the `local_<site-abbreviation>_wordpress` container.
 This is the one that houses wordpress, apache, php, etc.

 If you'd like to destroy your docker environment and clear all local variables set, run `sh destroy-docker.sh`.
 It is necessary to run this command if you would like to rebuild with a different database.